 Lydiard Turkeys is run from our home on the farm.

-We can only accept orders by via our on line shop, if you need assistance with ordering please telephone or email us and we will be happy to help.
+We can only accept orders via our online shop, if you need assistance with ordering please email us and we will be happy to help.

 I have heard the taste of a female turkey is much better so would like a hen bird, is this possible?

 Unlike with some other meats, such as pork which can get what is called boar taint from the male animal.
-Taste tests have shown that this does not effect turkeys.
+Taste tests have shown that this does not affect turkeys.

 However, the majority of our turkeys are hens (females), we only have around 12 stags (males) to produce some of the larger birds.